Railway

 Private services:

-PostgreSQL -> internal database only
+PostgreSQL -> internal database for Evolution API only

 Dependencies for Evolution API With n8n Hosting

-• PostgreSQL database
+• PostgreSQL database for Evolution API

-• Railway volume for persistent instance storage
+• Railway volume for persistent n8n storage

 • Public domain for Evolution API